Quantitative AI Risk Assessments: Opportunities and Challenges: AI Regulations

-Even though AI regulations and standards are in a very early state, a more concrete operationalization can be envisioned and perhaps accelerated by a consideration of what AI risks can be measured.
+Even though AI regulations and standards are in an early state, a more concrete operationalization can be envisioned and perhaps accelerated by a consideration of what AI risks can be meaningfully measured.
 In what follows, we hope to provide a useful perspective on various measurable aspects of AI risk that could complement qualitative risk assessments.